meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 build a range of convenience functions to work on your option type.
 It is important though that you cannot treat your option type the same as you would treat the content inside.
-You **must** consider the case in which there is nothing.
-Things which are not contained in an option type cannot be nothing (they must **always** contain a value).
+You **must** consider the case in which there is nothing, and things that are not contained in an option type cannot be nothing (they must **always** contain a value).

 Consider the example of a contact.
 Within this contact type you require a phone